MƒA Muller Award for Professional Influence in Education

 How do I find out which teachers are eligible?

-The list of eligible teachers can be found here.
+The list of eligible teachers will be available once the nomination period opens.

 I was nominated last year - can I be nominated again?

 I nominated a teacher last year - can I nominate the same teacher again and if so, do I need to re-submit my nomination information?

 Yes, you can nominate the same teacher a second time.
 Unless otherwise instructed, you must re submit the nomination and update the material where necessary and desired.